Euricom/training-workshop-JS-VUE-2017Q1/slides/vuejs-webpack.md

 - Use bootstrap for styling
 - Show image, fullname, email and age in table format.
 - Optional
+    - Make an alternative view to show users in panels (and switch between the views)
     - Make the headers clickable to sort rows
-    - Make an alternative view to show users in panels (and switch between the views)
-    - Click on a users name and show all details (left or bottom)

 ---